 The Parity for Disability Mission: Excellence in the provision of services and support for people with profound and multiple disabilities and their families.

-Parity for Disability provides vital services for people with multiple disabilities in Surrey, Hampshire, Berkshire and beyond.
+Parity for Disability is an established, award-winning local charity providing expert specialist services for people with multiple disabilities from Hampshire, Surrey and Berkshire and beyond.

 Parity’s Activity Scheme for young people runs during the Easter and Summer holidays and the emphasis of the scheme is on fun, giving those over 12 with multiple disabilities the opportunity to do the sorts of things other young people take for granted.